CLAP: Unsupervised 3D Representation Learning for Fusion 3D Perception via Curvature Sampling and Prototype Learning: Related Work

 \section{Related Work}

 \textbf{Fusion 3D Object Detection. }Light-Detection-And-Ranging (LiDAR) and camera are important sensors for autonomous driving perception.
 Previous works mainly focus on single-modality 3D perception.
 For LiDAR-based 3D object detection, there are three main streams with different embedding schemes for point clouds inputs.
-1) Point-based methods \cite{pointrcnn, partA2} utilize point-level embeddings for 3D object detection.
-2) Voxel-based methods \cite{second, voxelrcnn, centerpoint, transfusion, pixor, sst} voxelize the 3D scene and use sparse convolution or transformer for embedding.
-3) Point-voxel-combined methods \cite{pv-rcnn, pv-rcnn++} utilize both embeddings from 1) and 2).
-For camera-based 3D perception, \cite{mono3d_1,mono3d_2,mono3d_3,mono3d_4,mono3d_5,mono3d_6} embed 2D features on image plane and project these 2D features into 3D space with estimated depth.
-Recently, research starts to focus on fusion 3D perception \cite{fusion_3d_object_detection, bevfusion_baseline, bevfusion_new, deepfusion, multifusion, voxelfusion, sensorfusion} with camera images and LiDAR point clouds as inputs.
-These methods mainly focus on integrating embeddings of different modalities and train both the 2D and 3D backbones in an supervised manner.
-As labeling in 3D space is costly, we explore unsupervised 3D representation learning for fusion 3D perception.
+1) Point-based methods~\citep{pointrcnn, partA2} utilize point-level embeddings for 3D object detection.
+2) Voxel-based methods~\citep{second, voxelrcnn, centerpoint, transfusion, pixor, sst} voxelize the 3D scene and use sparse convolution or transformer for embedding.
+3) Point-voxel-combined methods~\citep{pv-rcnn, pv-rcnn++} utilize both embeddings from 1) and 2).
+For camera-based 3D perception,~\citep{mono3d_1,mono3d_2,mono3d_3,mono3d_4,mono3d_5,mono3d_6} embed 2D features on image plane and project these 2D features into 3D space with estimated depth.
+Recently, research starts to focus on fusion 3D perception~\citep{fusion_3d_object_detection, bevfusion_baseline, bevfusion_new, deepfusion, multifusion, voxelfusion, sensorfusion} with camera images and LiDAR point clouds as inputs.
+These methods focus on integrating embeddings of different modalities and train in an supervised manner.
+There are other works on fusion-based semantic segmentation~\citep{multimodal_perception_1} and object tracking~\citep{multimodal_perception_2}.
+As labeling in 3D space is costly, we explore unsupervised 3D pre-training for fusion 3D perception.